 Some of the most famous generals of World War II fought during World War One (George Patton, Charles de Gaulle, Bernard Montgomery, Erwin Rommel, among others).

 A lot of famous movie directors' could be described as this.
 Case in point, in 1953 a little-known photographer who had made a few short films and documentaries released a somewhat cheesy feature film titled Fear and Desire.
-That man later went on to direct Two Thousand One A Space Odyssey, A Clockwork Orange, and The Shining, amongst other incredible films.
+That man later went on to direct 2001: A Space Odyssey, A Clockwork Orange, and The Shining, amongst other incredible films.

 In 1974, bad marketing resulted in the failure of college short-turned-feature Dark Star.
 The writer, disappointed about the results, decided to retool the script using the simple idea of a spaceship's crew chasing an alien.
 He ended up giving the script to an unsuccessful director who re-wrote the protagonist into a woman and decided to cast a young stage actress- and in 1979, the film was released under the title of Alien, propelling Ridley Scott and Sigourney Weaver to stardom.

-King Edward III of England had four sons: Edward of Woodstock, Lionel of Antwerp, John of Gaunt, and Edmund of Langley.
+King Edward III of England had four sons: Edward of Woodstock (aka Edward, the Black Prince), Lionel of Antwerp, John of Gaunt, and Edmund of Langley.
 None of these sons became king after him, but are nonetheless extremely important because their progeny ended up fighting each other in the Wars of the Roses.